hasansujon786/saweria.co/README.md

 ## 🛡 License

-This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)**.
+This project is licensed under the **CC BY-NC 4.0 License**.
-You’re welcome to learn from or adapt the code for personal or educational use — but commercial use is not permitted.
+You’re welcome to learn from or adapt the code for personal or educational use — commercial use is not permitted.

 🔗 [View License](https://creativecommons.org/licenses/by-nc/4.0/)